 If your destination requires a travel adapter, by default you’ll only be able to use as many power outlets as you have adapters for.

 As an alternative, look for an adapter that has several of the types of socket you need.
-Whether you’re after two or three-prong outlets, USB ports, or both, you can find multi-socket travel adapters that cover all but the most tech-heavy travelers.
+Whether you’re after two or three-prong outlets, USB-A or C ports, or a mix of them all, you can find multi-socket travel adapters that cover all but the most tech-heavy travelers.

 Don’t Forget the Voltage

 Power outlets in different countries may also use a different voltage to what you’re used to.
 Plugging in a device with the wrong voltage could mean frying the device, blowing a fuse, or both.

 Luckily, anything that charges over USB and most travel-friendly devices like laptops are compatible with all voltage types (100-240 volts).
 Be careful with other appliances from home, though, such as electric razors or hairdryers.